0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ## Song V: snowing in las vegas

 Coming from the end of [[Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album#Song III dish rags|dish rags]], *snowing in las vegas* opens with a jarring act of symbolic violence.
 Their fifth song trades the frantic and often hyper internal debate with a  more slow and somber reflection that takes place outside in a snowstorm rather than in a bedroom.
-This change in scenery, from the suffocating itimacy of a bedroom to a cold and exposed frozen landscape,
+This change in scenery, from the suffocating itimacy of a bedroom to a cold and exposed frozen landscape, signals a detour the album takes.
+In its sparse instrumentation and deliberate pacing, the narrator begins to unfold a metaphor for reclaiming back their life.
+Murdering the perception that they have of their previous lover, it describes how their internal monologue takes retribution against the abuser who left them beaten.

 ```ad-quote